jleffler/soq/README.md

 3333-8314](http://stackoverflow.com/q/33338314) is in the directory `src/so-3333-8314`).
 Note that SO does not recognize the punctuation in the number.
+Also note that if you don't know the question number, finding the relevant material can be hard.
+There are some directories in `src` that group others (`matrices`, `miscellany`, `posix-regex`, `primes`, `python`, `tries`).
+These are neither comprehensive (there could easily be other questions that refer to the same topic) nor complete (there are many other topics covered by several answer that could be grouped together).

 The `inc` top-level directory is the directory where common headers are installed (but the source for them is in `src/libsoq` and `src/libcs50`